Grace One Church

 Designing a visitor‑first, ministry‑aligned experience

-The redesign was approached as both an information‑architecture and visual‑language challenge, with Figma used to test structure and hierarchy before implementation in Framer.
+The redesign was approached as both an information‑architecture and visual‑language challenge, with Figma used to test structure and hierarchy before building in Framer.

 Re‑architected the homepage narrative

-The homepage was rebuilt as a single narrative arc: hero welcome, who the church is, worship and service times, weekly rhythm, multigenerational ministries overview, and connection paths.
+The homepage was rebuilt as a single narrative arc: welcome, worship, weekly rhythm, ministries, and connection.
 Further refining the information and flow to be engaging all the way through.

 Codified a simple layout system